Domestic Violence - Filing a Restraining Order

 The Clerk's Office is authorized by law to provide clerical assistance for preparing and filing a petition for an injunction.
 Once the paperwork has been completed, the court will determine if you are in danger of being victimized and a temporary injunction will be prepared.

 You can save time by completing the Domestic Violence Intake Questionnaire before visiting the Clerk's Office.
 Bring the completed form to any of our four intake locations.
 Upon arrival at one of the intake locations, an intake specialist will assist you in the process of obtaining an injunction.
+Please be aware that the intake process takes a minimum of 2 hours.

 A victim of domestic or repeat violence should come in person to one of the following locations: